rycr3278/ADTGraph/README.md

+### Summary of ADTGraph

+**Focus:**
+This project centers on implementing an Abstract Data Type (ADT) graph using adjacency lists.
+It aims to provide hands-on experience with graph data structures and fundamental graph algorithms.
+It was originally assigned as a class project for CSCI 2270 - Data Structures.

+**Key Skills Developed:**
+- Implementing graph data structures using nodes and edges.
+- Executing Breadth-First Search (BFS) and Depth-First Search (DFS) algorithms.
+- Understanding and applying concepts like adjacency lists, graph traversal, and metadata coupling in graphs.

+**Project Structure:**
+- Core implementation involves modifying `Graphs.cpp`, `Node.cpp`, and `Edge.cpp`.
+- The project includes a testing framework to validate the implementation.

+**Assignment Highlights:**
+- The Graph class includes methods for graph traversal (BFS and DFS) and resetting graph states.
+- The Node class focuses on node state management, including discovery and finish times in searches.
+- The Edge class is designed to handle edge types and properties.

+**Learning Insights:**
+- This assignment is detail-oriented, requiring careful attention to the implementation of graph algorithms and data structure concepts.
+- It encourages a methodical approach, suggesting the implementation of functions in the order they appear in the test file.
+- The use of pseudocode and helper functions is recommended for clarity and efficiency.

 # CSCI 2270 - Data Structures - Assignment 9
 ## Overview
 In this assignment, you will implement an ADT graph and run Breadth-First Search and Depth-First Search algorithms.
 Graphs are versatile data structures that model relationships between things, so a generic graph data structure has nodes connected by edges.
 Adjacency matrices and adjacency lists are common ways to implement a graph.
 This week's video lectures cover various ways to implement graphs, design decisions regarding storing metadata, and common graph algorithms.